oskar2517/vfd-tube-calculator/README.md

 <img src="assets/pcb_board.png" width="500px">

 I sent my files off to [JLCPCB](https://jlcpcb.com/) for production.
 Because I selected the transistor arrays from their library, they were able source the chips and reflow solder them to the board for me.
 About two weeks later, the partly assembled PCBs arrived at my doorstep.
 Note how I went with pins to connect the tubes.
-I crimped Dupont connectors to the exposed tube wires so the could be easily attached to the PCB.
+I crimped Dupont connectors to the exposed tube wires so they could be easily attached to the PCB.

 <img src="assets/pcb_partly_assembled.jpg" width="500px">